manaliveadam/glitterbomb/README.md

 - **gravity** - The amount of gravity particles experience (can set to 0 to turn off)
 - **worldScale** - A helpful variable that lets you convert from your game's scale to the real world (for example, lets you think of particle velocity as m/s, 9.8 as physically accurate gravity, etc.)

-You can either set these variables on initialization by passing them as a table, like so:
+You can either set these variables on initialization by passing them as a table:
 ```
 emitterSettings = {emissionRate = 10, emissionForce = 2, emissionSpread = 45, particleLifetime = 2, worldScale = 50}
 newEmitter = ParticleEmitter.new(particleImage, emitterSettings)